 A picture may be worth a thousand words.
 But you do not need a thousand words to create a picture.
 Now, you only need a few.
-Midjourney, an AI art generator from text, has arrived and is open for business.
+Midjourney, an AI text-to-art generator, has arrived and is open for business.

-As of this writing, it has nearly a million members.

-This artificial intelligence art generator may change the way you create.
+As of this writing, Midjourney’s Discord has over 14 million members.
+And this artificial intelligence art generator may change the way you create images.

-What is Midjourney?
+What Is Midjourney?

 Midjourney is a research lab that explores new mediums of thought.
 Their goal is to expand the imaginative powers of the human species.

 A bot is an autonomous program on the internet or another network that can interact with systems or users.
-The program appears to take concepts and make them a reality.
+The program takes concepts and makes them a reality.

 How to Get Midjourney

-In a browser, go to Midjourney and click “Join the Beta.”
+In a browser, go to Midjourney and click “join the beta.”
 Then, accept the invite.
-While you are here, look at the Getting Started link, where you will find general instructions on using the bot.
+While you are here, look at the “getting started” link, where you will find general instructions on using the bot.

 That’s it!
 You are in!
 Time to have some fun.